Student Disability Services

 - All documentation must be no older than 3 years prior to the date of the accommodation request.

 - If your documentation is outdated, you may be eligible to receive temporary accommodations while obtaining the updated documentation.
+(Please contact SDS to see what we would need to grant you temporary accommodations)

 Submit all three forms and supporting documentation to SDS.
 You can use email, conventional mail, or drop it off at our office: